ikuisma/drf-vue-boilerplate/README.md

 python manage.py runserver
 ```

-In a separate shell `cd` into the frontend repository `vue-frontend` and run the following command
+In a separate shell `cd` into the frontend repository `vue-frontend` and run the following command:

 ```
 npm run serve
 ```

+You should now be able to access the site at [http://localhost:8000](http://localhost:8000).

 ## Running the tests